PPakalns/diesel_json/README.md

 ## TODO:

 - [ ] Support not only JsonB, but also Json postgres type
-- [ ] Support more database drivers
+- Support more database drivers
     - [x] PostgreSQL
     - [ ] MySql
     - [ ] SQLite
-- [ ] Improve testing of library
+- Improve testing of the library
+    - [x] Test insertion and retrieval of nullable/non-nullable JsonB postgresql fields.
+    - [ ] Add support and test Json field insertion and retrieval
+    - TODO(Expand): Add support for other database driver Json fields